ssuryanarayanan/Qi-Docs/docs/Overview.md

 ##Creating a type

 A QiType is made of one or more index properties and one more or more data properties.
 Index properties are used to put data into a sequence.
 DateTime is a common index property, but any native type can be used as an index as long as it allows for ordering of values.
-For information on compound indexes refer to [Advanced topics](https://qi-docs.readthedocs.org/en/latest/Advanced%20Topics/).
+For information on compound indexes refer to [QiTypes](https://qi-docs.readthedocs.org/en/latest/QiTypes/#compound-indexes).

 Creating one or more types which define the structure of data is done by defining a QiType object and sending it to Qi via the [*GetOrCreateType( )*](https://qi-docs.readthedocs.org/en/latest/QiTypes/#getorcreatetype) method.